pez57/portfolio-1-rewinder/README.md

 # REWINDER
 ---
-REWINDER is the website designed for a fictional music discussion and review podcast "REWINDER".
-The show's main theme is to take a retrospective look back at the music that shaped the guests life.
+REWINDER is the website designed for the fictional music discussion and review podcast, "REWINDER".
+The show's main theme is to take a retrospective look back at the music that shaped the guests lives.

 The aim for the site is to direct existing fans of the podcast to the best places to listen and interact with the show.
 REWINDERs target audience is fans of music and record collecting, to general fans of the guests.
 The REWINDER site will be particularly useful to fans wanting to find out more about when and where they can enjoy the podcast, as well as signing up to the newsletter and discovering tour dates.
 The site is responsive and has layout variations dependent on the size of the devices screen.